-Seine Chain Northern Pike Techniques
+Seine Chain Northern Pike Techniques:

 Of all the species on the Seine Chain, the pike respond the best, and most consistently to artificial lures and plugs.